baikeshen/CarND-Traffic-Sign-Classifier-Project/writeup_Baike.md

 | 14.
 Softmax				| Applied to get probabilities					|
 |						|												|

+Recalled from the lesson,dropout was one of the best approaches for regularization. three individual 50% dropouts have been introduced  into the last 3 fully connected layers in the first architecture.
+Please note any dropout should be avoided when validating the model on the validation and test sets.

 The second one I have adapted from Sermanet/Lecun traffic sign classififcation joural article.
 The archtecture diagram is shown as below: